The Tragically Hip: Legacy and influence

-Despite their high popularity in Canada, the group was never able to cross over into the American rock music scene apart from a small, devoted fan-base centered in border cities like Buffalo, New York and Detroit, Michigan.
+Despite their high popularity in Canada, the group was never able to cross over into the American rock music scene apart from a small, devoted fan-base centered in border cities like Buffalo, New York.
 The band notched four entries on the Billboard Mainstream Rock Tracks singles chart in the US; their highest-charting song on the chart being "Courage (for Hugh MacLennan)", which reached No. 16 in 1993.
 Downie once complained that the band's lack of crossover to the American rock music market had been overexamined, stating "[Interviewers] always ask us about our success or lack of success in the States, which I find absurd.
 While that is a story of the band, there are so many other stories."
 Comedian Rick Mercer remarked that much of the band's American fanbase was composed of Canadians living in the United States, and recalled an experience seeing them perform at The Fillmore in San Francisco where the venue was filled with Canadian fans; he wrote, "This was the curse of being the Hip, they would go to the Fillmore, a famous venue, and they would sell out in five minutes.
 But no Americans could get in.
 By the time they were like, 'What's this happening in this sold-out show with this insane band,' you couldn't get in because every Canadian filled up the space."

-Numerous tribute and cover bands to the Tragically Hip have actively performed across Canada both before and after the band's dissolution.
+Numerous tribute and cover bands to the Tragically Hip have performed across Canada both before and after the band's dissolution.
 The band's music also provides the score for a full-length contemporary ballet, Jean Grand-Maitre's All of Us.

 The band were named as an influence by several Canadian musicians and bands across multiple genres, including Dallas Green, k-os, and Kevin Drew.
+In 2021, India-born writer Lindsay Pereira wrote about how the band helped him understand Canada and Canadians better.